ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 4pm, then showers and thunderstorms likely.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny.
-High near 91, with
+High near 91, with temperatures falling to around 87 in the afternoon.
-         temperatures falling to around 89 in the afternoon.
-West southwest wind around 6 mph.
-Chance of precipitation is 60%.<br></div>
+         Southwest wind around 6 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before midnight, then showers and thunderstorms.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms.
 Mostly cloudy, with a low around 72.
+Southwest
-         Southwest wind around 5 mph.
+         wind around 5 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">